Kartik26-sketchh/procurement-intelligence-project-powerbi/README.md

 The objective of this project is to transform transactional data into structured analysis and decision-support insights for procurement and inventory-related decisions.

+Case Context: Cask & Crown is a hypothetical multi-store beverage retailer created for this portfolio project.

 ## Business Objectives

 - Identify high-spend and strategically important vendors